Skip to content

 ResourcePurpose

-Aurora PostgresPrimary data store: agents, threads, messages, automations, connectors, users.
+Aurora PostgresPrimary data store: agents, threads, messages, automations, integrations, users.
 Also hosts the pgvector index used by Bedrock Knowledge Bases — no separate vector DB

 S3 — skill catalogskills/catalog/*.md — skill packs loaded at invoke time